cwendorf/Sourcebook/R/data-analysis/frequencies.md

 ## Frequencies

+Prior to the steps below, enter the data as appropriate for the analyses (described elsewhere).

 ###  Obtaining a Frequency Distribution

-Get the frequency distribution for the variable.
+1. Type the following to get the frequency distribution for the variable.

 ```{r}
 FrequencyTable <- table(Outcome)